-4. It is also necessary to recognize that when we refer to the construction industry, we also include in it persons engaged in quarrying stone breaking and stonecrushing and those engaged in the brickkiln Industry.
+4. It is also necessary to recognise that when we refer to the construction industry, we also include in it persons engaged in quarrying stone breaking and stone crushing and those engaged in the brickklin industry.
 Despite their large numbers, the work force is highly unorganised.
-The results of verification of membership of Central Trade Union Organisations as on 31.12.80 undertaken by the Chief Labour Commissioner (Central) show that the verified membership of workers in the organised sector of the industry largely under Government Departments or in public sector corporations engaged in construction activities.
+The results of varification of membership of Central Trade Union Organisations as on 31.12.80 undertaken by the Chief Labour Commissioner (Central) show that the verified membership of workers in the building, Civil Engineering and public works industry as also in the brickkin industry adds up to a total of less than one lakh.
+Even this may be made up predominantly of workers in the organised sector of the industry largely under Government Departments or in public sector corporations engaged in construction activities.